rbisewski/qmount/README.md

 # Additional Notes

-If a given device is already mounted, the program will simply return the current mount path of the device.
+If a given device is already mounted, the program will simply return the current mounted path of the device.